Camilo Vasconcelos

-Camilo Vasconcelos (born March 19, 2005) is a Canadian soccer player who plays for the HFX Wanderers of the Canadian Premier League.
+Camilo Minh Vasconcelos (born March 19, 2005) is a Canadian professional soccer player who play for V.League 1 club Haiphong.

 Early life

 Vasconcelos was born in Canada to a father of Portuguese descent and a mother of Vietnamese descent.
 He attended high school St. Benedict CSS in Cambridge, Ontario, being named league MVP in June 2023.
 In 2023, he was set to begin attending the University of Vermont and play for the men's soccer team, however, some academic delays prevented him from joining the school.

 Club career

 In 2022, Vasconcelos began playing in League1 Ontario with Guelph United, where he was named the team's U21 player of the year.

 In June 2023, he joined Canadian Premier League club York United, on a short-term agreement, where he made the matchday squad three times in June and July, but did not make an appearance in a match.
 Later that summer, he went on trial with fellow CPL club the HFX Wanderers, including playing some friendly matches with their U23 side against German side Holstein Kiel U23.
 In September 2023, he signed a developmental contract with the Wanderers.
 He made his professional debut on October 6, 2023, coming on as a substitute against Valour FC.
 In February 2024, he signed a fully professional contract through the 2025 season with the club.

+In February 2026, he signed with Vietnamese club Haiphong in the V.League 1.